Authored by the expert who managed and guided the team behind the Laos Property Pack

 Can a foreign-owned company buy property in Laos?

-A foreign-owned company can acquire property in Laos, but it does not magically convert into freehold land ownership; foreign entities still typically access land through lease, concession, or land-use rights frameworks rather than outright title.
+A foreign-owned company can acquire property in Laos, but it is important to understand that using a company structure does not magically convert into freehold land ownership, because foreign entities still access land through lease, concession, or land-use rights just like individual foreign buyers.

 Thinking of buying real estate in Laos?